New Mexico Health Insurance: 2021 Coverage Guide

 New Mexico State Health System Ranking

-- New Mexico: Overall Performance: Worse than Average
+- New Mexico: Overall Performance: Above U.S. Average

-- New Mexico: Avoidable Hospital Use & Cost: 16
+- New Mexico: Avoidable Hospital Use and Cost: 10

 New Mexico Health Insurance Coverage